MonetDBSolutions/airtraffic-benchmark/README.md

 Now on each node you can:

-- run `make check-NODENAME` to verify connectivity to a specific node.
+- run `make ping-NODENAME` to verify connectivity to a specific node.

-- run `make check` to verify connectivity to the current node, as identified by the `hostname` command.
+- run `make ping` to verify connectivity to the current node, as identified by the `hostname` command.

-- run `make checks` to verify connectivity to all nodes.
+- run `make pings` to verify connectivity to all nodes.

 - run `make download-NODENAME` to download and decompress the data files for the given node.
 This benefits from parallellism, so you can run